Structural Sparsity of Complex Networks: Bounded Expansion in Random Models and Real-World Graphs: Graph Models with Bounded Expansion

 \subsection{The proof of Theorem~\ref{thm:conf-chunglu-char}}

-We begin with the proof for the Chung--Lu model since the coupling arguments are straightforward.
+We begin with the proof for the Chung--Lu model since the application of Lemma~\ref{lemma:rnd-bnd-exp} is straightforward.
 Afterwards, we will show how they can be adapted to extend the proof to the configuration model.
-The important puzzle piece for the coupling is expressed in the following lemma: the probability that a short path exists in~$\chunglu(D_n)$ crucially depends on the weight of its endpoints and the shape of the degree distribution's tail.

-\begin{lemma} Let~$(D_n)$ be a sparse degree-distribution whose tail is bounded by~$h$ for degrees above~$\tau$.
+\begin{lemma} Let~$(D_n)$ be a sparse degree-distribution whose tail is upper-bounded by~$h$ for degrees above~$\tau$.
 Let~$s,t$ be vertices in~$\chunglu(D_n)$.
-Then for every integer~$r$ it holds that
+Then for every~$r \in \N$ it holds that